adafruit/Adafruit_NeoPXL8/README.md

 Pin MUXing is a hairy thing and over time we'll try to build up some ready-to-use examples for different boards and peripherals.
 You can also try picking your way through the SAMD21/51 datasheet or the NeoPXL8 source code for pin/peripheral assignments.

 On RP2040 boards, the pins can be within any 8-pin range (e.g. 0-7, or 4-11, etc.).
 If using fewer than 8 outputs, they do not need to be contiguous, but the lowest and highest pin number must still be within 8-pin range.

+On ESP32S3 boards, go wild...there are no pin restrictions.

+## NeoPXL8HDR

+Adafruit_NeoPXL8HDR is a subclass of Adafruit_NeoPXL8 with additions for 16-bit color, temporal dithering, gamma correction and frame blending.
+This requires inordinate RAM, and the need for frequent refreshing makes it best suited for multi-core chips (e.g. RP2040).

+See examples/NeoPXL8HDR/strandtest for use.